-But letting Jesus define happiness has never steered me wrong.
+Letting Jesus define happiness has never steered me wrong.

-A couple of years ago, just as I was beginning a non-profit called Refuge Coffee Co., I kind of passion-vomited about it on anyone who would listen and I told my dentist about what we were doing to train and employ refugees.
+A couple of years ago, just as I was beginning a nonprofit called Refuge Coffee Co., I kind of passion-vomited about it on anyone who would listen, and I told my dentist about what we were doing to train and employ refugees.
 When he asked me what prompted Refuge in the first place, I told him how we’d moved to Clarkston.
 How we’d come to love our neighbors, and how creating a business to serve them while serving coffee just made sense if we were to be a blessing in our context.
 He knew about Clarkston, mainly about the purported poverty and crime.

-He asked, “Why on earth would you move there?” followed by the standard, “Where do the refugees come from?”
+He asked, “Why on earth would you move there?”
+Followed by the standard, “Where do the refugees come from?”

-When I answered, he said, “Oh great.
+When I answered, he said, “Oh, great.
 All the terrorists.”
 (You’d be surprised how common this perception is.)

 I think I said something like, “No, refugees are the people who are running away from terrorists.”

-Like my friend Amina, whose entire family, husband and ten children, were murdered before her very eyes by an unspecified terror group in Somalia.
+Like my friend Amina, whose entire family, husband, and 10 children were murdered before her very eyes by an unspecified terror group in Somalia.
 Or Mohamed, from Central African Republic, whose parents and siblings were killed at his home while he heard the gunfire from his school just down the street.
 He was 12.
 Or our friend Mamy who hid under the bodies of her family, then ran when the gunmen left her home in the Congo.
 Who found her brothers at a refugee camp in Uganda, but didn’t find out her mother still lived until she’d been here in the States over two years.